OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 * `callbackHandler` - The function to pass the results of the REST API call.
 * `callbackFunction` - The function to pass the client request to when ready.

-1. In the `createRequest` function, replace `TODO 1` with the following code to initialize the client request object:
+1. To initialize the client request object, in the `createRequest` function, replace `TODO 1` with the following code.

     ```javascript
     const clientRequest = {